Skip Ribbon Commands

 • enrolment procedures.

-Students should be enrolled in the certificate and all units of competency (UoCs) they expect to complete in the current academic year only, rather than the complete qualification.
-If a student does not complete a UoC and wants to complete it in a following academic year, they must be re-enrolled in the following academic year.
+Students should only be enrolled in the UoCs they expect to complete in the current academic year, rather than the complete course.
+If a student does not complete a UoC and wants to complete it in the following academic year, they must be re-enrolled in the following year.

-There may be restrictions on the VET training students can undertake due to industrial arrangements, the nature of the industry from which training is derived, or regulatory requirements.
-If a student does not have a valid, current training plan, they cannot enrol into a qualification designated as an apprenticeship.
-The VCAA requires all schools wanting to enrol students into Certificate IV or Diploma qualifications to complete an Application for higher level qualifications form.
-The decision about the content of the training program will be made by the school in consultation with the Registered Training Organisation (RTO).
+There may be restrictions on the VET training that students can undertake due to industrial arrangements, the nature of the industry from which training is derived, or regulatory requirements.
+If a student does not have a valid, current training plan, they cannot enrol into a course designated as an apprenticeship.
+The VCAA requires all schools wanting to enrol students into Certificate IV or Diploma courses to complete an Application for higher level qualifications form.
+The decision about the content of the training program will be made by the school in consultation with the RTO.

-After enrolments have been finalised, a VCE or VCE VM student eligibility report should be run in VASS.
+After finalising enrolments, a VCE or VCE VM student eligibility report should be run in VASS.

-Schools should comply with the deadlines (which some sectoral authorities use to determine their funding arrangements) set out in the Important administrative dates for the following:
+Schools must comply with the deadlines set out in the Important administrative dates for the following:

 • finalising UoC enrolments within VCE VET scored Unit 3–4 sequences